 - Team members: our regular, permanent staff (the folks you see on the team call every week)

 - Consultants: Freelancers or other small companies who come in to work on specific projects under our guidance, performing design and development work.

-The project Organizer is responsible for ensuring that we have the right staff in place to fulfill the scope.
-Normally, the head of the relevant department should choose an Organizer and Artisan at the start of the project.
-After accepting responsibility for the project, the Organizer is then responsible for ensuring that we have the right staff in place to fulfill the scope on time and on budget.
+The DRI is responsible for ensuring that we have the right staff in place to fulfill the scope.
+Normally the Head of Production will select a DRI, and then the DRI and HoP will collaborate to fill out the project team.
+After accepting accountability for the project, the DRI is then responsible for ensuring that we have the right staff in place to fulfill the scope on time and on budget.

 Sometimes, there will be gaps.
 For example, someone may need to take vacation at a key time in the project lifecycle.
-The Organizer must see and work around these kinds of issues well ahead of time, by scheduling additional internal staff or recruiting a consultant to help.
+The DRI (and their PM if any) must see and work around these kinds of issues well ahead of time, by scheduling additional internal staff or recruiting a consultant to help.

 When no internal staff is available to fulfill a certain aspect of a project, we need to bring someone in.
-Organizers are responsible for alerting People Ops when we need a consultant to help.
-People Ops maintains a database of our trusted freelance relationships and should help the Organizer find someone suitable and set up a contract.
-A great Organizer should also build a rolodex of freelancers from past work experience and networking opportunities.
+DRIs are responsible for alerting the Head of Production when we need a consultant to help.
+The Head of Production, in collaboration with the Executive Team, should maintain a database of our trusted freelance relationships and should help the DRI find someone suitable and set up a contract.
+A great DRI should also build a rolodex of freelancers from past work experience and networking opportunities.